ImFstAsFckBoi/beat/README.md

-# BEAT+ - Buffer Editing And Traveral Plus
+# BEAT - Buffer Editing And Traveral

 Utility functions for Buffer Editing And Traversal (BEAT)